 Using marginal farmlands to improve water quality

-Researchers have found that marginal farmland can be planted with planted with perennial bioenergy crops such as shrub willow to improve water quality.
+Researchers have found that marginal farmland can be planted with perennial bioenergy crops such as shrub willow to improve water quality.

 Many farms have areas where the ground either floods or does not retain enough water or fertiliser for crops to thrive.
 Researchers have found that such marginal lands could become useful and potentially profitable if they are planted with perennial bioenergy crops such as shrub willow and switchgrass.